pinterest/ktlint/documentation/snapshot/docs/rules/standard.md

 | `ktlint_class_signature_rule_force_multiline_when_parameter_count_greater_or_equal_than`<br/><i>Force wrapping of the parameters of the class signature in case it contains at least the specified number of parameters, even in case the entire class signature would fit on a single line.
 Use value `unset` to disable this setting.</i> |        1        |    `unset`    |    `unset`     |

 Rule id: `standard:class-signature`

+!!! warn
+    For code styles `android_studio` and `intellij_idea` this rule rewrites multiline class signature to a single line class signature in case the entire class signature fits on a single line by default.
+In case you want to leave it to the discretion of the developer to decider whether a single or a multiline class signature is used, please suppress or disable this rule.

 Suppress or disable rule (1)
 { .annotate }